nus-cs2030s/2324-s2/docs/29-nested-classes.md

   class B {
     void foo() {
-      x = 1; // accessing x from A is OK y = 1; // accessing y from A is OK
+      x = 1; // accessing x in A is OK y = 1; // accessing y in A is OK
     }
   }

   static class C {
     void bar() {
-      x = 1; // accessing x from A is not OK since C is static y = 1; // accessing y is OK
+      x = 1; // accessing x in A is not OK since C is static y = 1; // accessing y is OK
     }
   }